 Head south down Ipswich-Boonah Road and get the car warmed up.
 Pass Boonah and then turn off Boonah-Rathdowney Road onto Carneys Creek Road and the drive gets a whole lot better, especially when open plains give way to a tree-lined road and you’re surrounded by bush.

 Eventually, the road hugs the New South Wales border and after a couple of hairpins goes past the Moss Gardens Lookout and Carrs Lookout.
-Further along, Queen Mary Falls is a must-visit attraction and we hear some people claim that the burger and chips from the kiosk are some of the best they’ve eaten.
+Further along, Queen Mary Falls is a must-visit attraction in Main Range National Park and we hear some people claim that the burger and chips from the kiosk are some of the best they’ve eaten.
 Keep going and you’ll also come across Browns Falls before passing through Kilarney (if country town hotels and pubs are to your liking, Kilarney has you covered) and shooting on through to Warwick.

 Warwick itself is a beautiful country town worth a visit, especially in July if you’re a fan of jazz and knitting or in late October if rodeos are more your thing.
 Check it out here at number six on our Charming Country Town list.